 Kotlin is supported by a vast majority of IDEs, including Android Studio, and other SDK tools.
 This helps increase developers’ productivity, as they can continue to work with the toolkit they are used to.

 Kotlin offers a much more clear and compact codebase that makes the code in production more stable and consistent.
 Bugs get detected at compile time, so developers can fix errors before runtime.

 Nothing is perfect, and neither is Kotlin.
 So don’t rush to use it in production before considering its disadvantages:

 Sure, they are similar, but at their core these are two different languages.
 Developers won’t be able to quickly shift from one to another without taking some time to learn Kotlin.
 Therefore, if you consider changing your company’s approach to Android app development, it will require additional expenses on training the team.

-The demand for specialists has abruptly escalated after the announcement of Kotlin getting adopted as a first-class program language at Google I/O, but the lack of experts on the market may cause the talent gap to become even wider.
+The demand for specialists has abruptly escalated after the announcement of Kotlin getting adopted as a first-class programming language at Google I/O, but still there are more Java programmers on the market.

-As you see, there are no reasons not to try going Kotlin.
-You can give Kotlin a try right now and let your developer crew gain some experience in using a more advanced tech stack for Android app development.
+As you can see, there are no reasons not to switch to Kotlin.
+Still, you can give Kotlin a try right now and let your developer crew gain some experience in using a more advanced tech stack for Android app development.

 If you have questions regarding the tech stack for Android app development, drop us a line.
 Our team will be glad to hear you out and think up a solution matching your needs.